-Whether you are selling a car, lawn mower or guitar, you will always make more by selling it yourself privately.
-The idea of doing this scares some people, as interaction with “tire kickers” can be draining.
+Whether you are selling a car, lawn mower, or guitar, you will always make more by selling it privately.
+The idea of doing this scares some people, as interaction with tire kickers can be draining.

 Do you know what to expect if you want to trade in some gear?

-When you’re looking to move it quick, you can always do so with certain stores.
-Don’t expect even close to full market value, but you will get into that new piece of gear faster or get cash in hand same day!
+Don’t expect even close to full market value.
+But you will get into that new piece of gear faster or get cash in hand the same day!
 A Guitar Center trade in can be helpful!
 Let’s check out how this works.

 Can You Trade In At Guitar Center?